Students

 The development of a portfolio of distributed condition management sensors for wind turbines and carbon storage infrastructure: collaborative EngD project with 3-Sci and the University of Hertfordshire

-Stephanie King, EngD student, University of Hertfordshire and 3-Sci Employee: I graduated with an MPhys degree from Oxford University in 2004.
+Stephanie King, EngD student, University of Hertfordshire and 3-Sci Employee I graduated with an MPhys degree from Oxford University in 2004.
 I have been very lucky to enjoy a varied career over the past 20 years, applying my degree to a wide range of engineering challenges.
 I am a permanent employee at 3-Sci Ltd and my work inspired me to pursue a doctorate.
 The University of Hertfordshire’s Professional EngD programme seemed well suited to my situation.
 The online course enables me to undertake the doctorate on a part time basis, allowing me to continue with my employment alongside my research.
 Pursuing a doctorate in the field of my industrial work gives me a framework to research a topic of interest at a greater depth.
 My research is aligned with the technical direction my company wish to take so my research benefits 3-Sci Ltd whilst also giving me a new challenge and route for professional development.

 As a mature student, the support from SEPnet has been invaluable to help me navigate my way back into the world of academia.
 The access to training through SEPnet and my EngD course are helping to refine my technical and professional skills.
 It feels like a real network of support that I can turn to for advice.